yasoob/Express_Mongodb/readme.md

 Express_Mongodb
 ---------------

 Hi there!
 This is a small application which makes use of Express framework and Mongoose to register users.
-This application was partially made by following the tutorial from [here](http://mherman.org/blog/2015/01/31/local-authentication-with-passport-and-express-4/)
+This application was partially made by following the tutorial from [here](http://mherman.org/blog/2015/01/31/local-authentication-with-passport-and-express-4/) but a LOT of modifications and improvements have been done.

 This project was done for FOSSASIA under the umbrella of GCI (Google Code In).